xebialabs-community/xl-chatops-integrations/lita-xl-deploy/README.md

 ## Connecting to XL Deploy

-The bot connects to XL Deploy using a URL / username / password combination configured in the `lita_config.rb` file.
+The bot connects to XL Deploy using a combination of a URL, user name, and password, all configured in the `lita_config.rb` file.
 The bot interacts with XL Deploy as this user and has all permissions associated with the user.
-For instance, if you configure the bot to connect as an admin user to XL Deploy, then everyone in the chat room has the ability to start deployments as the admin user.
+For example, if you configure the bot to connect to XL Deploy as the admin user, then everyone in the chat room will be able to start deployments as the admin user.

-We recommend you configure the bot with a user with restricted permissions to prevent unintentional privilige escalation.
+We recommend you configure the bot to use a user with restricted permissions to prevent unintentional privilege escalation.

-## Task ids
+## Task IDs

-Tasks in XL Deploy are referred to using GUIDS, globally unique identifiers.
-These ids are long and cumbersome to use when communicating via a chat tool.
+In XL Deploy, tasks are referred to using globally unique identifiers (GUIDS).
+These IDs are long and cumbersome to use when communicating via a chat tool.

-The bot generates unique, 5 character ids for each task GUID it encounters.
-These short ids are used to communicate about tasks with the chat room members.
-Each short id is remembered during the configured context storage period configured via configuration option `context_storage_timeout`.
-After this timeout expires, the short id is purged from storage and no longer accessible.
-The bot will generate a new short id the next time it encounters the task GUID.
+The bot generates a unique, five-character ID for each task GUID it encounters.
+These short IDs are used to communicate with chat room members about tasks.
+Each short id is remembered during the context storage period set in the `context_storage_timeout` configuration option.
+After this timeout expires, the short ID is purged from storage and is no longer accessible.
+The bot will generate a new short ID the next time it encounters the task GUID.

 ## Conversation context

 The bot keeps track of the conversation it has with a user in a particular room.
-Specifically, the bot remembers the latest task, application, version and environment that have been mentioned by a user.
+Specifically, the bot remembers the latest task, application, version, and environment that a user mentioned.
 This makes the following interaction possible:

 ```
 [You] deployments